There are some things that you must cma.

-One of the oldest sculptures of the human figure in the museum, the Stargazer looks to the stars above to powerful divine forces.
+One of the oldest sculptures of the human figure in the museum, The Stargazer looks to the stars above as powerful divine forces.
 One of just 30 such figures known, her completed form makes her exceptionally rare.

 Did you know?
 Historians understand that the sculpture is a female figure because of the incised triangle at the pelvis.

 Stag at Sharkey’s